nodejs/node/doc/api/errors.md

-Whenever an HTTP/2 `SETTINGS` frame is sent to a connected peer, the peer is required to send an acknowledgement that it has received and applied the new SETTINGS.
-By default, a maximum number of un-acknowledged `SETTINGS` frame may be sent at any given time.
+Whenever an HTTP/2 `SETTINGS` frame is sent to a connected peer, the peer is required to send an acknowledgement that it has received and applied the new `SETTINGS`.
+By default, a maximum number of unacknowledged `SETTINGS` frames may be sent at any given time.
 This error code is used when that limit has been reached.